Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence

 \textbf{Video Preprocessing.} In this stage, we extract frames from the raw ScanNet~\cite{Dai2017ScanNetR3} scans and convert them into videos at 24 FPS with a resolution of $640 \times 480$.

 \textbf{Metadata Computation.} In this stage, we extract spatial and semantic metadata from raw ScanNet scans and their associated semantic annotations.
 First, we align each raw scene mesh using the provided axis alignment matrices and convert it to the Open3D~\cite{Zhou2018Open3DAM} point cloud.
 At the room level, we compute the room size using the alpha-shape algorithm and determine the center coordinates.
 At the object level, we generate oriented bounding boxes (OBBs) for each valid object instance and assign semantic labels from the annotations, excluding structural elements (\eg \textit{walls}, \textit{floors}) and ambiguous categories (\eg \textit{otherstructure}).
-To ensure consistency across categories, we remap the original ScanNet semantic labels to a new label set based on the NYU40 classes~\cite{Silberman2012IndoorSA, Gupta2013PerceptualOA}.
+To ensure consistency across categories, we remap the original ScanNet semantic labels to a new label set based on the NYU40 classes~\cite{Silberman2012IndoorSA, Gupta2013PerceptualOA} (which we manually add and remove some categories to align with VSI-Bench~\cite{Yang2024ThinkingIS}).
 In addition, we collect the projected 2D semantic annotation of each scene video for the appearance order task.
 The final metadata for each scene includes: (1) room size and center coordinates; (2) the projected 2D semantic annotation of the scene video; (3) object instances and their OBB parameters, including rotation matrices, extents, and centers; and (4) semantic labels for each object.

 \textbf{QA Pair Generation.} Finally, we generate QA pairs of different tasks, including object counting, object size, room size, absolute distance, appearance order, relative distance, and relative direction. \begin{itemize}[leftmargin=2em] \item \textit{Object counting (numerical)}: We first count how many times each object category appears in the scene, then randomly sample a category that appears at least twice.
 Question template: “How many \textit{<category>}(s) are in this room?”